 I believe that all men, regardless of age or body type, are sexy and fabulous.
 I’ve struggled with my body image over the years and have come to embrace my role as a confident older man allowing myself to be fully seen and appreciated and claiming my sexuality.
 As a part of this journey, I have appeared in print and video.
 I hope my openness with who I am helps others on their journey of self-discovery.

 Conscious Eros is the foundation of what I offer.
-I have an Advanced Massage Practitioner License in San Francisco and a LMT in Arizona.
+I have an Advanced Massage Practitioner License and I’m a LMT in Arizona.
 I completed training to be a CMT and received additional specialty training in pelvic release massage at the Body Electric School in Oakland, CA. I have also completed an additional 900 hours of bodywork training at the Southwest Institute of Healing Arts in Tempe, AZ.

 I’m also a Sacred Intimate (trained through the Body Electric School).
 A Sacred Intimate means many things to different people.
 I believe that this work is similar to other body based counseling.
 Sacred Intimates are specialists in embodiment, not analysis or processing.
 Sacred Intimacy is about how to change, not why you are wounded.
 Sacred Intimacy sessions can help you find wounds in your life and offer body based experiences to help heal those wounds.